Project status: on-going

 The quantitative knowledge obtained from the data bank has led to a programme of specific investigations, by theme, sector and geographic area, in collaboration with other research institutes.

-Since 2011 the research has been presented every year in the World Co-operative Monitor report, now in its third edition.
-The 2015 report was presented in Novembre in Antalya, Turkey, during the ICA Global Conference.
+Since 2011 the research has been presented every year in the World Co-operative Monitor report at international conferences or summits.
+The 2016 report was presented in Quebec during the International Summit of Cooperatives hosted by Desjardins and the International Co-operative Alliance.

-Read more about the key findings from the World Co-operative Monitor 2015
+Read more about the key findings from the World Co-operative Monitor.

 ICA – International Cooperative Alliance